A Giant Treehouse 'Like A Castle' Is Destroyed By Fire In Tennessee

 So in the early '90s, Burgess started building a treehouse for God.

-Billy DeRossett is assistant fire chief in Cumberland County, where he's lived his whole life.
+Bobby DeRossett is assistant fire chief in Cumberland County, where he's lived his whole life.
 He remembers when Burgess began erecting the treehouse.

 "It was built out of all lumber, just rough lumber," he says.
 "Cut-off pieces, pallets, stuff like that.
 Anytime anybody that had any lumber leftover from a construction job, they'd bring it to him and that's what he used to build that thing with."